jtc42/webthing-python/README.rst

 Now we can add the required properties.

 The ``on`` property reports and sets the on/off state of the light.
-For this, we need to have a ``Value`` object which holds the actual state and also a method to turn the light on/off.
+We can pass `writeproperty` argument pointing to a method to actually turn the light on/off.
 For our purposes, we just want to log the new state if the light is switched on/off.

 .. code:: python